 while for $J^P=3/2^{-}$ the Lagrangian contains a derivative $\bar{D}^{*}\Xi_c$ coupling~\cite{Xiao:2019mvs}

 where $\omega_{i}=m_{i}/(m_{i}+m_{j})$.
-In above Lagrangians, the effective correlation function $\Phi(y^2)$ show the distribution of the componenets in the hadronic molecule $P_{cs}(4459)$ state.
-Moreover, the role of the correlation function $\Phi(y^2)$ also is to avoid the Feynman diagrams ultraviolet divergence and his Fourier transform should vanish quickly in the ultraviolet region in the Euclidean space.
+In the above Lagrangians, the effective correlation function $\Phi(y^2)$ shows the distribution of the components in the hadronic molecule $P_{cs}(4459)$ state.
+Moreover, the role of the correlation function $\Phi(y^2)$ is also to avoid the Feynman diagram's ultraviolet divergence, and his Fourier transform should vanish quickly in the ultraviolet region in the Euclidean space.
 We adopt the form as used in Refs.~\cite{Dong:2008gb,Dong:2017rmg}

 where $p_E$ is the Euclidean Jacobi momentum.
-At present, the value of $\Lambda$ still could not be accurately determined from first principles, therefore it should better be determined by experimental data.
+At present, the value of $\Lambda$ still could not be accurately determined from first principles, and therefore, it better determined by experimental data.
 The experimental total widths of some states~\cite{Chen:2016qju,Xiao:2016mho,Cleven:2013mka,Dong:2008gb,Dong:2017rmg,Branz:2009yt,Faessler:2007gv} that can be considered as molecules can be well explained with $\Lambda$ = 1.0 GeV.
-Therefore we take $\Lambda$ = 1.0 GeV in this work to study whether the $P_{cs}(4459)$ can be interpreted as a molecule momposed of $\bar{D}^{*}\Xi_c$.
+We therefore assume $\Lambda$ = 1.0 GeV in this work to study whether the $P_{cs}(4459)$ can be interpreted as a molecule composed of $\bar{D}^{*}\Xi_c$.

-The coupling constants $g_{P_{cs}}$ in Eq.~\ref{eqw1} and Eq.~\ref{eqw2} can be calculated by employing the compositeness condition~\cite{Weinberg:1962hj,Salam:1962ap,Dong:2009tg}.
+The coupling constants $g_{P_{cs}}$ in Eq.~\ref{eqw1} and Eq.~\ref{eqw2} can be calculated by employing the compositeness condition~\cite{Weinberg:1962hj,Salam:1962ap,Dong:2009tg,Oller:2017alp,Guo:2015daa}.
 This condition requires that the renormalization constant of the hadronic molecular wave function is equal to zero